Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-auto-threading-system.md

 ![Slow mode enabled in discord](https://cdn.hashnode.com/res/hashnode/image/upload/v1641093754940/bGMMVLi3L.png)

-This setting will make sure a user can only send one message per 6 hours on the main channel.
+This setting will ensure a user can only send one message every 6 hours on the main channel.

 ## Creating the auto threader bot

-We want to make sure a thread is created for every post on this channel.
+We want to ensure a thread is created for every post on this channel.

 We won't be building this bot from scratch as a super awesome one already exists.

 It's this [Discord needle bot](https://github.com/MarcusOtter/discord-needle).

-However, I did make my own version of this because I wanted it to work with `.env` variables.
+However, I did make my version of this because I wanted it to work with `.env` variables.

 Markus made some changes to his one based on my feedback, and you can use his `custom-config` branched version at the point of writing this.

-If you choose to use my version, you must create a `.env` file that includes the following two variables.
+To use my version, you must create a `.env` file that includes the following two variables.

 ```text
 API_TOKEN={DISCORD_API_TOKEN}